biocore/DEICODE/README.md

 # DEICODE
 ## Discovery of Environmental Influences through Convex Optimized Decomposition by Ecotypes (DEICODE)

-By decomposing the sparse data into its dense low-rank component trends can be discorved from enviornmental cgnages between sample groups.
+By decomposing the sparse data into its dense low-rank component trends can be discovered from environmental changes between sample groups.

 This project is a demonstration of this method in 16S rRNA sequencing data.